RBerry21/CloudWaggly/README.md

 # HTML Front End
 Firstly the HTML Website was created.
 This was built in Visual Studio.
-Firstly a new file was created by
+Firstly a new file was created by going to File -> New File and typing index.html in the file name.
+This is then saved within a working file for Wagg.ly.
 The HTML was then written to add the title, forms and buttons on screen for the user to interact with.
-The inputs to the form were given unique names so once the user presses save, these could later be matched to the SQL database, and function.
+The inputs to the form were given unique names so once the user presses submit, these could later be matched to the names within the SQL database, and functions.
+An image was also added of dog pawprints.
 The HTML Document and the image Pawprints must be saved in the same file at all times for the image to display correctly.

 # SQL Database
 The SQL Database was created using the Azure platform.